Talkamatic/dialogue-domain-descriptions/docs/examples.md

     U> Call John
     S> Calling John.

-This example combines action, parameter validation and entity recognition into one DDD.
+This example combines the examples of action, query, parameter validation and entity recognition into one DDD.
 It forwards all the events to the frontend.
 It can be used together with the [android-example](https://github.com/Talkamatic/android-example), an Android app to showcase how your frontend hears, speaks and thinks.

 [github file browser]: https://github.com/Talkamatic/dialogue-domain-descriptions/tree/master